 Without a true appreciation for the lead, the practice of lead generation (which is supposed to drive real business opportunities) devolves into a sophisticated tool for building contact lists.
 In the worst cases, a lead can be as negligible as a name and email address.
 Never mind whether they’re a good fit for your product.
 They filled out the form, and they’re on the list.
 It’s all a numbers game, right?

-How about this number: 73 percent of all B2B leads are not sales-ready.
+How about this number: Only 5-15 percent of B2B leads are initially sales-ready.

 Or these: For the average B2B company, only 5-10 percent of qualified leads actually convert, and 25 percent of marketers don’t even know their conversion rate.